klavinslab/aquaverse/docs/installation/index.md

 ### Deployment with Local Services

-It is also possible to use these same local services for production deployment.
+It is also possible to use these same local services for a production deployment.
 The [multi-deployment](https://github.com/klavinslab/aquarium-multiple-deployment) configuration is similar to the local-deployment, but allows one or more instances of Aquarium to be run as named sites.

 <img src="docs/installation/images/multi-aquarium.png"